Novel Time Domain Based Upper-Limb Prosthesis Control using Incremental Learning Approach: ATDM Feature Extraction Scheme for EMG-PR

-Let's assume new class (T) is going to get updated in the existing trained model.
-The new covariance matrix and mean of that particular class are need to be computed and the existing pooled covariance matrix is being updated as presented below in equation (\ref{new_cov}).
+Suppose a new class $T$ is introduced in the existing trained model.
+The new covariance matrix is denoted as $\xi_{\text{new}}$ and computed by adding the new class's covariance matrix $\xi_T$ to the existing pooled covariance matrix $\xi$:

-The pooled co-variance matrix gets updated by summation of co-variance matrices of individual classes.This overcomes the limitations of conventional methods where individual parameters needs to be stored that can consume huge memory space.
-This can also aid in on-line training as the system is equipped with the capability of incremental learning where new classes automatically gets added to the pooled co-variance matrix after each iteration.
-Conventional system face limitation that automatic update is complex that increases the process and computation complexity.
-The new discriminant function after updating the new class, is denoted in equation (\ref{update}).
+These equations describe the Gaussian Discriminant Analysis and Linear Discriminant Analysis along with how to update the pooled covariance matrix when a new class is introduced.

-These four main sub-processes such as signal acquisition, segmentation, feature extraction, and classification (testing) must be performed with a latency of 200-300 ms \cite{Smith2011} to satisfy the real-time device constraints.
+These four main sub-processes, signal acquisition, segmentation, feature extraction, and classification (testing), must be performed with a latency of 200-300 ms \cite{Smith2011} to satisfy the real-time device constraints.
 In this work, EMG data was segmented into a series of windows of 200 ms with a window shift of 75 ms. This helps to reduce the non-stationary factor of the signal and makes the signal quasi-stationary.